Tom-stack3/codeChecker/README.md

 * If you don't know how to run python files, read this [Tutorial](https://github.com/Tom-stack3/codeChecker/blob/main/HOW_RUN_EXE.md)
 * If you know how to run python scripts, you are more than welcomed to download the python script and run it.

-*Originally made for course 89-110 Introduction to Computer Science, in Bar Ilan University.*

 ## Data printed in the end:
 an example for a data summery looks like the following: